Sharow CE Primary School's vision is modelled in our curriculum, where we promise to flourish together.

 Our curriculum is designed to fully meet the needs of the national curriculum and also to ensure that we provide knowledge rich learning opportunities which deepen and extend understanding through deliberate practice.
 Our evidenced based approach to curriculum design has enabled us to better understand how to develop subject progression across the school so that important concepts are well taught and revisited regularly through a planned series of recalls giving pupils the opportunity to further embed key knowledge into long term memory.

 Most of the curriculum is delivered through block planning.
-However, PE, PSHE and French are taught weekly to maintain fitness, provide opportunity for personal reflection and support gradual knowledge acquisition.
+However, music, PE, PSHE and French are taught weekly to maintain fitness, provide opportunity for personal reflection and support gradual knowledge acquisition.

 As our context is predominantly White/British, our curriculum promotes the rich diversity of Britain and an inclusive culture and ethos built upon respect and consideration of all others.
 It enables pupils to develop the cultural capital required to engage with society and understand the importance of being a good UK and global citizen.
 Our curriculum is ambitious for learners with SEND and disadvantaged pupils: extra support and/or resources are provided where necessary to close individual learning gaps.